-In December, Emma gave us some insight into her apprentice journey at Land Registry so far.
+In December, Emma gave us some insight into her apprentice journey at HM Land Registry so far.
 Talking us through casework, training and how it all contributes to her completion of a BTEC Level 3 Diploma in Business Administration.
-I caught up with the rest of the apprentices, including Emma, to get some more information about the benefits of becoming a Land Registry apprentice.
+I caught up with the rest of the apprentices, including Emma, to get some more information about the benefits of becoming an HM Land Registry apprentice.

 We started in October and have settled in pretty fast.
 We are all at different stages of life, yet we all get along well.
 We all try our best to help each other along, whether it’s with the BTEC, casework or just a bad day.

-I’m Mya, and I I’ve been at Land Registry for 3 months now and I would describe the job as very challenging but enjoyable.
+I’m Mya, and I’ve been at HM Land Registry for three months now.
+I would describe the job as very challenging but enjoyable.
 The aspects I like most about this job are that it is motivating, flexible and the team work!
 Being a part of the Civil Service also means I get access to Civil Service Learning which allows me to build up my skills and knowledge in other areas like customer service, IT and communication.
 This is great as it means I can bring new skills to my current job on top of the training we do for casework, and helps me work towards my BTEC qualification.

 The buddy system is really helpful too.
 If I have any questions I can turn to my buddy or team leader for help and always feel supported and guided at work.
 It can all be a bit daunting at the beginning but you always feel reassured.
 Having a gym on site is a real advantage because it means I can go during my lunchtime.

 I’m Emma, in my other blog I talked about the events and opportunities I’ve enjoyed so far working here.
 From doing a presentation for the new recruits to organising team events, these experiences have allowed me to develop in many ways.
 It’s been great working in a team where we all get along and help each to progress and achieve.